bodrick/awesome/TOPICS.md

 *   [Alexays/Epiboard](https://github.com/Alexays/Epiboard) - Web Extension — A new tab page extension with material design and useful features :new: :tada:
 *   [AnyStatus/AnyStatus](https://github.com/AnyStatus/AnyStatus) - A remote control for your CI/CD pipelines and more
 *   [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.
 *   [linuxserver/Heimdall](https://github.com/linuxserver/Heimdall) - An Application dashboard and launcher
 *   [bamotav/Hangfire.RecurringJobAdmin](https://github.com/bamotav/Hangfire.RecurringJobAdmin) - A dashboard to manage Hangfire's recurring jobs.
 *   [ant-design/ant-design-pro](https://github.com/ant-design/ant-design-pro) - 👨🏻‍💻👩🏻‍💻 Use Ant Design like a Pro!